apendergrass/cam5-kernels/README.md

 1. Download the kernels, forcing, and demo data here: https://www.earthsystemgrid.org/dataset/ucar.cgd.ccsm4.cam5-kernels.html
 2. Unzip them.
 `tar -xvf cam5-kernels.tar`
 3. Get the code here into the `cam5-kernels` directory.

-b.
+a.
 Download the latest [release](https://github.com/apendergrass/cam5-kernels/releases) as a `.tar.gz` and then:
 `tar -xvvzf cam5-kernels-0.0.tar.gz -C cam5-kernels/ --strip-components=1`
 b.
 An alternative if you have `git` installed:
 `cd cam5-kernels/`